I repeat this phrase a lot to my friends: you have to be happy before you can make someone else happy.

 When it comes to first achieving happiness for yourself, I’m reminded of the lecture they often give on airplanes about oxygen masks.
 They always tell you that in times of emergency you should put your oxygen mask on first, then help your neighbors put on their masks.
 The reasoning is simple: if you don’t put on your oxygen mask first, you suffer a greater likelihood of dying; and you can’t help anyone once you’re dead.

 When you walk into a room and light it up with joy, other people catch that like an infection.
 When you share your stories and advice with enthusiasm, people will begin to perk up their ears and actually listen to you.
 And when people see you standing up for your beliefs and achieving your goals and values, they are more motivated to do the same for themselves.
-You become a role model.